I call on all Grand Mothers

 That sense of hope can continue once the initial work of reading and talking is done.
 “A lot of the circles don’t want to stop being circles,” Wilkinson says.
 “So they’re morphing into picking up another book, working on a collective art project, taking on a campaign in a city or community, continuing as a space for support and accountability.”

 As the All We Can Save Project rolls out, with retreats, mentoring, and hopefully grants, that feminine (and feminist) element of nurturing and succor will become more and more important—to veteran activists and climate novices alike.
-The current, patriarchal approach to climate action is not enough: an epochal crisis requires a much more intersectional movement.
+The current, patriarchal approach to climate action is not enough: an epochal transition requires a much more intersectional movement.

 “We know the problems.
 We have the solutions.
 And yet, far too many leaders, across sectors, continue to focus on short-term profit and prestige,” states the All We Can Save website.
 “The status quo is not working.”